Design Thinking is an iterative process with the interest to understand the user, to test assumptions and to redefine problems.

 The goal is to find alternative strategies and solutions.
 Design Thinking is a way of thinking and working and a collection of practical methods.

-It combines creative and critical thinking and allows organizing information and ideas, make decisions, improve situations and gain knowledge.
+It combines creative and critical thinking and enables you to organize ideas, make the right decisions, improve situations and gain knowledge.

 The user of the software application is the focus of the process.
 Design Thinking is extremely useful in dealing with problems that are unclear or unknown to the development team by reformulating the problem in a human-centric way.